-If you’re convinced but don’t know where to start, we’ll help you!
+If you’re convinced but need help knowing where to start, we’ll help you!

-We’ll break this must-have list into different categories to help you decide where to start.
+We’ll break this must-have list into categories to help you decide where to start.

 Top 10 Business Books